John Randolph (actor): Career

+Film and television

 Randolph made numerous screen and television appearances in secondary roles.
 He played Chief Sidney Green in Serpico (1973), directed by Sidney Lumet.
-He also played the father of Charlie Partana (played by Jack Nicholson) in Prizzi's Honor and Clark W. Griswold, Sr. in National Lampoon's Christmas Vacation (with Chevy Chase).
-From 1973 to 1976, he made three appearances as Cornelius "Junior" Harrison, Jr., father of Emily Hartley, in The Bob Newhart Show, (shows #37, #59, and #106).
+From 1973 to 1976, he made three appearances as Cornelius "Junior" Harrison, Jr., father of Emily Hartley, in The Bob Newhart Show (shows #37, #59, and #106).

 In 1974, he played an Air Force Colonel in the Columbo episode "Swan Song".
 He played a mayor in Earthquake (1974), a disaster film.
 In 1975, Randolph was cast as General Philip Blankenship in The New Original Wonder Woman pilot.
 He was replaced by Richard Eastham in the television series.

-He had an uncredited role in the 1976 film All The President's Men as the voice of Richard Nixon's Attorney General John Mitchell.
+In 1975, Randolph took over the role of the principal of fictional Harry S Truman High School in the series Lucas Tanner starring David Hartman.
+He was with the series for the last half of its single season.
+He had an uncredited role in the 1976 film All the President's Men as the voice of Richard Nixon's Attorney General John Mitchell.

-He played Judge J. Waties Waring in "With All Deliberate Speed", a 1976 episode of CBS's mini-series: The American Parade, dealing with events culminating in the 1954 Supreme Court decision (Brown v Board of Education) barring racial segregation in US public schools.
-In 1977, Randolph appeared in a made-for-TV movie entitled The Gathering, a Christmas-themed show along with Edward Asner and Maureen Stapleton.
-The movie won the Emmy for Outstanding Special - Drama or Comedy.
+He played Judge J. Waties Waring in "With All Deliberate Speed", a 1976 episode of CBS's mini-series The American Parade, dealing with events culminating in the 1954 Supreme Court decision (Brown v Board of Education) barring racial segregation in American public schools.

-In 1979, he had a guest appearance on M*A*S*H as an adjutant army general admiring the culinary prowess of a master chef errantly assigned as a foot soldier in a front unit.
-From 1979 to 1980, he played Donna Pescow's father in-law on the television series Angie.
+In 1979, Randolph had a guest appearance on M*A*S*H as an adjutant army general admiring the culinary prowess of a master chef errantly assigned as a foot soldier in a front unit.
+From 1979 to 1980, he played Donna Pescow's father-in-law on the television series Angie.